-I offer the people of District One over 23 years of service in appointed and elected positions, I offer more public sector leadership experience than any other candidate for this office.
+I offer the people of District One over 23 years of public sector leadership experience, while my general election opponent has none.
 Helping Pima County and all its citizens to recover from the COVID-19 pandemic will be the main area of focus for the Board of Supervisors moving forward.
 During the sadness and dysfunction of these extraordinary times, I will draw on my experience as a proven leader in our community and strive to be a source of knowledge, reassurance, and strength.
 Keep reading to see how I will address specific areas of concern for District One residents and all of Pima County.

 The Board of Supervisors is responsible for providing clear direction and all the resources necessary for each county department so that they can provide all our residents the services and supports they depend on.
 For 19 years, I served five Pima County schools (two within District One) as an administrator.
 I led those school staffs in providing services and supports to students and their families.
 That background, coupled with my four years of prior experience as a local elected official, will guide me to take on similar duties as our next District One supervisor.
 I will ensure that public health and safety are our highest priorities, especially during the COVID-19 pandemic and our recovery from it.

 As a city councilmember in my Ohio hometown, I was a member of the Finance Committee during my entire tenure.
 At the start of my second term, I chaired that important committee, working with my colleagues and the mayor to craft the city budget.
 I also worked with public sector budgets during 19 years as a school administrator, including leading a high school in urban Tucson in coping with the unfortunate budget cuts brought about by the 2008-09 recession.
 Pima County will need to make tough budgeting decisions because of the COVID-19 pandemic.
 I have the credentials and knowledge needed to lead in this area.